 Alton Pain Clinic offers injection therapy service delivered by highly trained and specialised physiotherapists who are dual trained both as physiotherapists and in the clinical use of Steroid and Ostenil (Hyaluronic acid) Injections.

 This is a highly specialised and innovative service designed to improve accessibility to pain relieving injections; facilitating the patient pathways, minimizing waiting times and maintaining first class level of care.
+Ostenil and Steroid Injection for pain relief, reducing of stiffness and improvement of joint mobility, as well as for reducing inflammation in joints.

 There is a significant amount of research which demonstrates that steroid injections give better levels of pain relief, give longer lasting effects than medication, and improve the function by reducing the inflammation.
 Corticosteroid injections, in general, are well tolerated by the body and do not cause the typical side-effects seen by taking oral steroids, or anabolic steroids.